george-pov/YTSkedy/docs/development/naming-guidance.md

 - Methods that accept cancellation should name the parameter `cancellationToken`.
 - Options classes should end in `Options`, such as `AuthOptions`.
-- Service registration extension methods should use `Add{Service}` when this project later exposes reusable registration methods.
+- Service registration extension methods should use `Add{Service}` for reusable registration methods.

 ## Meaningful Names